 All development applications have a two part application - a General Application (Part 1) and a Part 2 application which provides the checklist and minimum specific requirements for the individual request.
-Items listed within this section are subject to change at the discretion of the Planning and Zoning Director on an individual basis based on the type of request and existing conditions of the project.
+Certain items that are not relevant to particular applications may not be required.
 These items also determine the sufficiency of an application.

-Master Plan/Amendments, Conditional Use/Compatibility Determination, Development Order/Amendments Approval Process (Approximate Time 3 - 4 months):
+Master Plan/Amendments, Conditional Use/Compatibility Determination, Development Order/Amendments Approval Process (Approximately 3 - 4 months):